polterguy/micro/help-files/Micro/17 - Extension widgets - Pie Chart.md

 ```

 If you provide an **[onclick]** event handler for your **[data]** items, the legend will be rendered
-such that the label for each item becomes a link button, instead of a simple button.
+such that the label for each item becomes a link button, instead of a simple label.
 Below is an example.

 ```hyperlambda-snippet
 /*